Mahouton/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 10-no_more_js
    Delete all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.

+# 11-directories
+   Count the number of directories and sub-directories in the current directory.

+    -The current and parent directories should not be taken into account -Hidden directories should be counted